thundersquared/envato-api/README.md

 Of course there are a lot of similar libraries, but this one should be the simplest and the most complete one of them all—at least that what we hope.

 ## Tech stack
 The API is written in PHP, relies on [Guzzle](https://github.com/guzzle/guzzle) to consume the Envato Marketplace API and that's pretty much it.
+Heavily inspired by [Node version by Bailey Herbert](https://github.com/baileyherbert/node-envato-api).

 ## How to use
 1. Require the package